 Abbott's statement could have serious consequences for refugees arriving in the United States.
 According to the United Nations High Commissioner for Refugees, Texas has a large number of refugees in several cities, and has long been a leader in their resettlement, accepting more than any other state in the fiscal year of 2018.

 According to a study by the Pew Research Center, since 2002 fiscal years, Texas has resettled around 88 refugees, second only to California.

 In his letter, Abbott wrote that Texas did "more than he could."

-Abbott argues that the state and its nonprofit organizations should instead focus on "those who are already here, including refugees, migrants, and the homeless — all Texans."
+Abbott argues that the state and its nonprofits should instead focus on "those who are already here, including refugees, migrants and homeless people - all Texans."

 It is not clear how Abbott's letter could affect any pending refugee case.

 Refugee groups sharply criticized the Republican Governor.
 Ali Al Sudani, Greater Houston's Interfaith Department Program Director, said some refugees will have their flights to Texas postponed or delayed.
 Al-Sudani settled in Houston, having arrived from Iraq in 2009 and is now working on the resettlement of other refugees.

 “This is very disappointing and very sad news, and to be honest, this is not the Texas I know,” Al-Sudani said.